fminiati/apecode/README.md

 and returned spectrum.

-In addition to C++17, compilation requires cfitsio libraries given the FITS binary file format of the AtomDB database.
+In addition to C++17, compilation requires cfitsio libraries given the FITS binary file format of the AtomDB database (I have used so far clang and gnu compilers).
 Execution requires obviously the above database files.
-The code works seamlessly with either the traditional format using 51 temperature bins or the upgraded version with 201 temperature bins, between 10^4 and 10^9 K.
+The code works seamlessly with either the traditional format using 51 temperature bins or the upgraded version with 201 temperature bins, between 10^4 and 10^9 K. I have

 The code tst/test_apecode_vs_heasoft.cpp carries out a accuracy and performance comparison with Xspsec's Aped.h code both element by element as well as for a full 28 element spectral calculation,